-- a.
-The threatening disease is highly infectious and could be devastating for large portions of North Carolina's susceptible animal populations. - b.
-An outbreak of a FAD that has zoonotic potential could bring significant human health problems and could cripple the North Carolina's agricultural economy. - c.
-Strict control of North Carolina's borders and the movement of susceptible animals through a permitting process within the State will be an effective measure for reducing risk of FAD introduction into NC.
-Restricting the importation of susceptible animals/animal products through permitting and monitoring the entry of equipment, personnel and vehicles from infected areas will lessen the probability of FAD contamination within NC.
+- 1. The threatening disease is highly infectious and could be devastating for large portions of North Carolina's susceptible animal populations. - 2.
+An outbreak of a FAD that has zoonotic potential could bring significant human health problems and could cripple the North Carolina's agricultural economy.

-NORTH CAROLINA EMERGENCY OPERATIONS PLAN (NCEOP) ANNEX B | APPENDIX 4 | TAB A STATE BORDER AND INTERSTATE TRAFFIC SECURITY FOR FOREIGN ANIMAL DISEASE (FAD)
+STATE BORDER AND INTERSTATE TRAFFIC SECURITY FOR FOREIGN ANIMAL DISEASE (FAD)